Emergency fixture planning

 Final emergency layouts must still be checked against the relevant standards, building use, risk assessment, mounting positions, testing strategy and site-specific escape paths.
 A point estimate alone is not enough for compliance.

-Self-test, DALI monitoring, maintained versus non-maintained operation and emergency duration all need review against the project brief.
+Self-test, DALI monitoring, maintained versus non-maintained operation and emergency duration all need review against the project requirements.

 Emergency Calculator FAQ